bchabrier/domoja/README.md

 - support other attribute than 'state' in devices // normalement ca marche (ex tem avec temp piscine).
 L'utiliser pour le stick etc
 - support for dev: reload module when changed
 - improve the text widget to support format, color, unit...
+- authentication cookies seem not persisted: when restarting the server, we need to relogin

 ## Issues